 - Foreign Body Left in the Patient during a Procedure – 1 incident for the year 2015.

-- Pneumonia Patients Who Required Readmission to the Facility within 30 Days – 17.3 percent, which is nearly identical to the Illinois state average of 17.56 percent.
+- Pneumonia Patients Who Required Readmission to the Facility within 30 Days – 16.4 percent, which is slightly lower than the Illinois state average of 17.56 percent.

-- Heart Failure Patient 30-Day Mortality Rate – 11.9 percent which is nearly identical to the Illinois state average of 11.83 percent.
+- Heart Failure Patient 30-Day Mortality Rate – 10.2 percent which is slightly lower than the Illinois state average of 11.83 percent.

 Our attorneys can ensure that all the necessary documents and paperwork are filed in the appropriate court.
 In Jefferson County, that courthouse contact information is: